eleg5491/eleg5491.github.io/ml_basics.md

 Reasons for underfit:

 - Model capacity is not large enough: increase layers, add more neurons, from AlexNet to ResNet, etc.
-- Hard to find global optimum or easy to get stuck at local minimum: try another initial point (adjust learning rate, momentum, etc.) or change to learning policy.
+- Hard to find global optimum or easy to get stuck at local minimum: try another initial point (adjust learning rate, momentum, etc.) or change learning policy (SGD, Adam, RMSProp, etc).
 - Improper training logistics: longer iteration, diversity samples of different classes in one iteration.

 Reasons for overfit: